dinhomathias/Amc/Working-with-Files-and-Media.md

 If you want to send a file (e.g. send a document or a photo) with the bot, you have three options:

 * Upload the file
-* Send an HTTP-link that leads to the file
+* Send an HTTP URL that leads to the file
 * Send a `file_id` of a file that has already been sent.

 Note that not every method is supported everywhere (e.g. for thumbnails you can't pass a `file_id`).
 Make sure to check out the documentation of the corresponding bot method for details.

-Please also check out the [official docs](https://core.telegram.org/bots/api#sending-files) on sending files.
+Please also check out the [official Telegram API docs](https://core.telegram.org/bots/api#sending-files) on sending files.

 Let's have a look at how sending a document can be done.
 In these examples, we'll be using `Bot`'s [`send_document`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.send_document) method.